MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Eitan Richardson, Yair Weiss.
   - Digest: In this paper, we argue for examining adversarial examples from the perspective of Bayes-Optimal classification.
 We construct realistic image datasets for which the Bayes-Optimal classifier can be efficiently computed and derive analytic conditions on the distributions so that the optimal classifier is either robust or vulnerable.

-- CEB Improves Model Robustness. [[paper]](https://arxiv.org/abs/2002.05380)
-  - Ian Fischer, Alexander A. Alemi.
-  - Digest: We demonstrate that the Conditional Entropy Bottleneck (CEB) can improve model robustness.
-CEB is an easy strategy to implement and works in tandem with data augmentation procedures.
-We report results of a large scale adversarial robustness study on CIFAR-10, as well as the ImageNet-C Common Corruptions Benchmark, ImageNet-A, and PGD attacks.

 - More Data Can Expand the Generalization Gap Between Adversarially Robust and Standard Models. [[paper]](https://arxiv.org/abs/2002.04725)
   - Lin Chen, Yifei Min, Mingrui Zhang, Amin Karbasi. *ICML 2020*
   - Digest: The conventional wisdom is that more training data should shrink the generalization gap between adversarially-trained models and standard models.
 However, we study the training of robust classifiers for both Gaussian and Bernoulli models under l-inf attacks, and we prove that more data may actually increase this gap.